tonidezman/tonidezman.github.io/about.md

 Hi there.

-My name is Toni Dezman.
-I like to build well-crafted software and I have a passion for app performance.

-I like to write about the things I think it could be useful to you.
+I like to write software that works and I write about things that could be useful to you.